-If you are looking for information on how to build your own garden office or garden room from scratch this post will detail my process from a clear piece of land at the bottom of my garden to a fully lined and insulated garden office with working electrics.
+If you are looking for information on how to build a garden office or garden room from scratch this post will detail my process from a clear piece of land at the bottom of my garden to a fully lined and insulated garden office with working electrics.
 The room is actually going to be a garden studio for my daughter but the construction methods and end result are exactly the same if you are building an office.